 For many people across the country, sleep apnea is a major issue.
-Reston patients with this problem may find themselves extremely tired during the day because they aren’t getting quality sleep at night, and over time, this can lead to drastic health consequences.
-Rather than struggle with the effects of sleep apnea, patients return to a restful night of sleep with the help of the doctors at Reston Advanced Oral and Cosmetic Facial Surgery.
+Patients with this problem may find themselves extremely tired during the day because they aren’t getting quality sleep at night, and over time, this can lead to drastic health consequences.
+Rather than struggle with the effects of sleep apnea, patients return to a restful night of sleep with the help of the oral surgeons at Reston Advanced Oral and Cosmetic Facial Surgery.

 What Is Sleep Apnea?

 Sleep apnea is a sleep disorder involving irregular breathing patterns.
 The most common form of this condition is called obstructive sleep apnea.
 In this variant, the tongue collapses against the back of the throat when a person goes to sleep.
 This hinders the normal flow of air and stops the person from inhaling.
 Eventually, the brain realizes oxygen levels are low and will partially awaken the person to restart their breathing.
 This process repeats itself throughout the night, preventing the person from ever reaching deeper, restorative stages of sleep.

 Studies have shown that jaw advancement surgery for obstructive sleep apnea has shown to be successful more than 80% of the time.
 Patients who undergo a procedure called a UPPP (aka: U triple P or uvulopalatopharyngealplasty) improve their OSA disease approximately 50-60% of the time.
 Those same patients who then undergo jaw advancement surgery to support the airway have a success rate that is nearly 100%.
 So, for the best outcomes, patients would seek jaw advancement surgery for OSA as a surgical intervention.

 A person with sleep apnea might not realize they have it, as many of the most noticeable signs are only apparent to an observer.
 For example, people with sleep apnea often snore loudly, wake up from sleep gasping for air or coughing, or periodically stop and start breathing during sleep.